 Other important benefits

 Collection agencies can collect debt across all 50 states, in both Spanish and English.
-Collection agencies are well versed with federal and state debt collection laws therefore they minimize the risk of getting sued back from the debtor.
 They also have a national network of attorneys who can assist if there is a need to take the debtor to the court.
 They will offer several payment options to the debtor and can even place the account to be paid off in installments.

 Cons Against Collection Agencies